opencoweb/coweb/docs/js/session.rst

    :throws Error: If invoked before joining a session or after updating in a session
    :returns: :class:`Promise`
-   :callback: Invoked on successful preparation with the same session information object received by :func:`SessionInterface.prepare`.
+   :callback: Invoked after successful update.
+Receives an object with the same properties documented for :func:`SessionInterface.prepare`.
    :errback: Invoked on failed preparation with a string error tag of `bad-application-state` if the update fails.

 .. _session-use-cases: